ggimenes/sample-dotnet/README.md

 # Sample project
 This is a sample of a microservice based project

+Disclaimer: still is under development

 ## Tecnologies / Patterns
 - Kubernetes